kubeflow/spark-operator/docs/automated-dependency-updates.md

 ### Test the Release Workflow

-1. Merge a PR with branch name `update-spark-base-v1.9.18`
+1. Merge any PR to the `relativity-main` branch
-2. Verify a new tag and release are created
+2. Verify a new tag and release are created with incremented patch version
 3. Check the Actions tab for workflow execution logs
+4. Verify the spark-operator repository receives the dispatch event

 ## Troubleshooting